yuntianf/LongcellPre/README.md

 │   └── UMI_collapsed.fq.gz: The polished reads after UMI collapsion.
 This can be input for other tools.
 │   └── UMI_collapsed.bam: The mapping result for UMI_collapsed.fq.gz.
 │   └── UMI_collapsed.bam.bai
+├── arg.log: The log file to record used parameters.
 └── polish.fq.gz
 ```
 The isoform quantification output `iso_count.txt` can be directly analyzed by our downstream package `Longcell` (https://github.com/yuntianf/Longcell).